 Japan visa-free travel news & update

-Japan has now resumed its visa-free services on 11 October 2022, allowing travellers from eligible nationalities to visit Japan without the need for a visa.
+Japan has now resumed its visa-free services, allowing travelers from eligible nationalities to visit Japan without the need for a visa.
 Moreover, the daily limit of 50,000 arrivals from the covid-19 pandemic regulation has been lifted.
 Airlines have increased flying capacity in response to the full reopening of borders.
 Visa-free travel for short-term business and vacations from more than 60 countries is returning.